 It is important that these be recorded, if only for the completeness of history.

 (The link above will take you to Picasa online photos.)

 graves that are not in a formal cemetery but are simply in the

 Lonely Bush Graves

-Some photos and a story on lonely graves scattered around WA in the bush.
+These are photos and a bit of history about lonely graves scattered around WA in the bush.

 Balla Balla Cemetery

 Cemetery is about 18km from Whim Creek towards the